DirectOutput/DirectOutput/Documentation/61_FX_BuiltIn.md

 The BasicRGBToyEffect is used to turn on (/set a color) and off RGB toys based on the value of a TableElement.<br />
 If the value of the table element is &gt;0, the assigned IRGBToy will be set to the value specified in the Color property, for 0 the IRGBToy is set to black. <br />
-If this effect is used as a static effect, the value of Color will be set on table start.

 \subsection use_DirectOutput_FX_BasicFX_BasicRGBEffect_samplexml Sample XML